thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 Compilation Options
 '''''''''''''''''''
 These are the possible flags which can be provided during installation as options in ``python setup.py [opts]``.
+It is not usually expected that you need to provide any of these options.

 .. csv-table::
    :header: "Option", "Description"